 The joint hot spring towns of Yudanaka Onsen and Shibu Onsen are home to numerous guesthouses – most with in-house hot springs – within easy reach of the monkey park, Shiga Kogen and Obuse.
-To reach Obuse, take the local bus or walk to Yudanaka Station – approximately 15-20 minutes walk from Shibu – and follow the directions above.
+To reach Obuse, take the local bus or walk to Yudanaka Station – approximately 15 to 20-minutes walk from Shibu – and follow the directions above.

 The Kagayaki and Hakutaka services starting from Tokyo Station are the fastest while the Asama service, which originates at Ueno Station, is slower, stopping at more stations en route to Nagano.
 Once at Nagano, follow the directions above.

 Nagano can be reached in a two-stage journey from the airport via Tokyo Station.
 Two rapid train services connect Narita Airport to central Tokyo, from where you can head onto Obuse using the Hokuriku Shinkansen via Nagano.

 1 / the Narita Express (NEX) runs from Narita to Tokyo Station.
 It takes 55 minutes to reach Tokyo Station (depending on the service) and costs JPY3070 with trains departing every 30 to 60 minutes.
 Once at Tokyo Station, follow the directions above.